 Cessation Events

 A person will cease to be a member of the company if a Cessation Event occurs in respect of that member.
-Such cessation of membership does not release that person or his estate from payment of any liability accrued prior to the Cessation Event.
+Such cessation of membership does not release that person or their estate from payment of any liability accrued prior to the Cessation Event.

 No profits for members